SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - + People may feel used to having no case due to no knowledge of the world.
 Judging seems more comfortable to them because judges are _given_ the content to speak on.
 (A major reason I prefer judging.)
 - + Some more positive reasons to judge are because people like the way their brain is use during judging, and how challenging it is.
 - + **The interesting thing about the narrative of freshers early on before they judge, is that judging looks like a position of authority.** Freshers believe that you need to be highly qualified to be a judge, and that being a judge is a sign of you being great (They're unaware that anyone can judge at a tournament).
 - I don't know how exactly to encourage adjing (because if you start outright telling everyone "adjing is nice, do try it out", it looks like you're a scamster.
 Anything that is actually good doesn't need explicit endorsement.)
+If judging is actually fun, everybody should be trying to do it, so promotion of judging looks suspicious.
 ![enter image description here](https://i.ibb.co/xSwn9pdD/Whats-App-Image-2025-09-09-at-23-10-53.jpg)
 - However, I have a few possible [ideas](#elevating-the-judging-experience) on how you might improve a fresher's enjoyment of judging mocks.
 - Even if you can't safely encourage adjing, what is definitely important, is to avoid _discouraging_ adjing.
 Members of the debsoc have often made statements which ruin the narrative of adjing (me included), and we need to be careful.